briancappello/py-yaml-fixtures/README.md

 ```

 (Note for the astute readers, any duplicates in child relationships will automatically be removed, so it's safe to use random in this way.)

+## Contributing

+Contributions are welcome!

+### Adding support for other ORMs

+You must implement a concrete factory by extending `py_yaml_fixtures.FactoryInterface`.
+There are two abstract methods that must be implemented: `create` and `maybe_convert_values` (see the SQLAlchemyModelFactory implementation as a reference).

+## License

+MIT